Trombone Shorty Academy FAQ’s

 Is there an orientation?

-Orientation and auditions for the program will occur on the following dates:
+Orientation and auditions for the program will occur on Monday, September 8th, 2024 from 6pm – 8pm.

 What materials should I prepare for the audition?